Underneath that stuff, I will post my regular daily stuff..... kinda sorta fun, eh?

 Then we went to work.
 First we had to jack up the motorhome on the front leveling jack till the tires cleared the ground.
 We stacked up heavy wooden planks under the axle in case the front jack gave way.
 Never hurts to be safe.
 Then Steve was able to remove the driver's side tire and get to the brake system.

-Steve said to note in the picture on the left, his reinforced top of the shock absorber mount that he repaired after it broke last summer.
+Steve said to note in the picture on the left, his reinforced top of the shock absorber mount that he repaired after it broke.
 He super duper welded it and made it even better than before.
 Steve noticed in New Orleans on Eric's rig, his has been repaired too.
 So it must be a common problem on Safari's with the Velvet Ride?
 Also we have since changed the shocks back to Koni brand for a better ride.
 I will do a blog post later when I get to the letter *S* for that.